Esther 6

 Introduction

-Esther 6 is the dramatic pivot of the entire book -- the chapter where the reversal begins.
-It opens with a single, seemingly insignificant detail: the king cannot sleep.
-From that one restless night, a chain of events unfolds that will humiliate Haman and exalt Mordecai in the most publicly devastating way imaginable.
-The chapter is a masterpiece of irony, structured around a central question -- "What should be done for the man the king delights to honor?" -- which Haman answers with grandiose self-regard, only to discover that every honor he designed for himself must be bestowed on his mortal enemy.
+Esther 6 marks the book's turning point, the chapter in which the reversal begins.
+It opens with a small detail: the king cannot sleep.
+From that restless night, a chain of events unfolds that humiliates Haman and exalts Mordecai in public view.
+The chapter is structured around a central question -- "What should be done for the man the king delights to honor?" -- which Haman answers with self-regard, only to discover that every honor he imagined for himself must be bestowed on his enemy.

-The theological significance of this chapter cannot be overstated.
-Though God is never mentioned, his providential hand is everywhere.
-The king's insomnia, the particular passage of the chronicles that is read, the timing of Haman's arrival at court, and the devastating reversal of Haman's expectations -- all of these "coincidences" combine to form a pattern that the careful reader recognizes as divine orchestration.
-This is the book of Esther's distinctive way of speaking about God: not by naming him, but by displaying his fingerprints on every detail.
-The chapter also continues the book's sustained meditation on pride: Haman, who assumed he was the center of the king's world, discovers that he is not even the subject of the king's question.
+Though God is never mentioned, providence governs the chapter.
+The king's insomnia, the passage from the chronicles that is read, the timing of Haman's arrival at court, and the reversal of Haman's expectations all converge into a pattern the careful reader recognizes as divine orchestration.
+This is Esther's way of speaking about God: not by naming him, but by showing his work through events.
+The chapter also continues the book's meditation on pride: Haman, who assumed he stood at the center of the king's world, discovers that he is not even the subject of the king's question.

 The King's Sleepless Night (vv.
 1-3)